GoldenLabHuji/DBbot/README.md

 ## Operators
 By default the bot has 6 operators to query data from the csv columns:
-* numeric
+- Numeric
    - Equal
    - Less
    - Greater
    - Range
-* string
+- String
    - SoundLike
    - StartWith

 Attributes with string values will have the string operators, and attributes with numeric values will have the numeric operators.